jio-gl/offchain-ethereum-storage/README.md

 ﻿# Fast Offchain Blockchain Storage: IPFS, Ethereum and Merkle B-trees

+ ## Introduction and Motivation

+ We all know that storage massive data on the Blockchain is very expensive.
+And we also agree that using IPFS for a single blob of data containing and big database is also inefficient on the time dimension.
+Then, is needed an alternative that is efficient in blockchain usage and also fast in time.
+Enter the use of IPFS Merkle B-tree on Smart Contracts...

  ## Storage of B-trees on IPFS

  Using a Merkle B-tree implemented on a decentralized public (and free) storage (like this implementation https://www.npmjs.com/package/merkle-btree) we satisfy the requirement of have a free and fast storage for the dataset.
 Now the problem remains who can update the root of this Merkle tree, that is the administrator.